simonmichael/hledger/hledger/doc/options.m4.md

 `today`, `yesterday`, `tomorrow`
 ---

-## Reporting interval
+## Report interval

-A reporting interval can be specified so that commands like [register](#register), [balance](#balance) and [activity](#activity) will divide their reports into multiple report periods.
+A report interval can be specified so that commands like [register](#register), [balance](#balance) and [activity](#activity) will divide their reports into multiple subperiods.
 The basic intervals can be selected with one of `-D/--daily`, `-W/--weekly`, `-M/--monthly`, `-Q/--quarterly`, or `-Y/--yearly`.
 More complex intervals may be specified with a period expression.